mathesar-foundation/mathesar-wiki/jobs/2022-06-localization-engineer.md

 In addition, you will be the Mathesar team's primary representative at the Henkaku Center.
 You'll collaborate with our colleagues at the Center to establish a Japanese community around Mathesar.
 This will involve participating in the Center's activities, organizing or attending meetups and hackathons, and finding opportunities to collaborate with other projects.

 ## Your responsibilities
-- Planning out both backend and frontend technical architecture for the localization infrastructure project- Writing code to implement localization and internationalization related features, using
+- Planning out both backend and frontend technical architecture for the localization infrastructure project
+- Writing code to implement localization and internationalization related features, using
 	- Svelte and TypeScript for the frontend
 	- Python for the backend-
 - Setting up a translation pipeline using a service like Transifex to: